yesongjoo/yesongjoo/README.md

 <h1>Hi, i'm Yesong! 👋 </h1>

 I'm a frontend developer with a keen eye for design and aesthetics. </br>
-I'm urrently interning at Tensor Halo and am seeking opportunities for the next phase of my growth.
+I'm currently interning at Tensor Halo and am seeking opportunities for the next phase of my growth.

 - 🔭 I’m currently interning at Tensor Halo.
 - 🏫 I studied web development at Tamwood College.